 Now, when someone is closed, I consciously accept that I have no control over their intent to open or stay closed.
 I no longer try to engage with someone when I’m feeling lonely with them.
 I acknowledge the loneliness, the heartache, and the helplessness over them and go inside, embracing these feelings with kindness toward myself and then taking whatever other loving action I need to take, to take responsibility for myself.
-Usually this does not include interacting with the person who appears closed.
-I take a walk, read a book, do some work, answer some emails—whatever feels good in the moment.
+Usually, this does not include interacting with the person who appears closed.
+I take a walk, read a book, do some work, answer some emails — whatever feels good at the moment.

 I let them be.
 I have faith that they will open when they are ready.
 I send them prayers, asking God to help them open their heart, as I know they are suffering when their heart is closed.
 I have less investment in whether they open, or when they open, as I remind myself that their being closed is really not my business.
 As long as I am taking loving care of myself, I can let them go through whatever process they need to go through to get back to openness.